 Mount Desert Island

-Mount Desert Island owes its name to French Explorer Samuel de Champlain, who reflected on the Island’s treeless mountain summits and named it “Ile de Monts Deserts,” which, in translation, means “island of the bare mountains.”
-Measuring in at 1532 feet high, Cadillac Mountain is MDI’s highest point – and the first place in the continental United States to welcome the sunrise each day.
+Mount Desert Island in Maine owes its name to French Explorer Samuel de Champlain, who reflected on the island’s treeless mountain summits and named it “Ile de Monts Deserts,” which means “island of the bare mountains.”
+At 1,532 feet, Cadillac Mountain is MDI’s highest point—and the first place in the continental United States to welcome the sunrise each day.

-In addition to Acadia, MDI’s primary attraction, the island is home to several small, but memorable towns.
-Bar Harbor, once the exclusive summer playground of wealthy socialites from New York and Boston, has evolved to become a thriving summer town for vacationers from around the world.
-Northeast Harbor, Southwest Harbor and Bass Harbor, all smaller towns on the island, each offer unique charms, from boutiques and galleries to fine dining and lodging – all nestled in MDI’s natural beauty.
+In addition to Acadia, MDI’s primary attraction, the island is home to several small towns.
+Bar Harbor—once the exclusive summer playground of wealthy socialites from New York and Boston—has evolved to become a thriving summer town for vacationers from around the world.
+In Northeast Harbor, Southwest Harbor and Bass Harbor, you'll find boutiques and galleries, fine dining, and lodging.